 Make Sure Your Pregnant Cherry Shrimps Aren’t Stressed

 One of the main problems for pregnant shrimps is stress.
-Stress can lead to many serious results including the loss of shrimplets.
-Too much stress can also lead to the premature death of the shrimps.
+Stress can lead to many serious results, including the loss of shrimplets.
+Too much stress can also lead to the premature death of the shrimp.

-The most common thing that leads to shrimp stress is bad tank mates.
-I’ll always recommend to keep your shrimps in a ‘shrimp-only’ tank.
-However, if you need to have other tank mates, then do well research beforehand.
-Most fishes are not compatible with cherry shrimps.
+Bad tank mates are the most common cause of shrimp stress.
+I always recommend keeping your shrimp in a ‘shrimp-only’ tank.
+However, if you need to have other tank mates, do good research beforehand.
+Most fish are not compatible with cherry shrimp.

-Bad tank mates can lead to many problems including stress for the shrimps, eating the shrimplets, etc.
+Bad tank mates can lead to many problems, including stress for the shrimp and eating the shrimplets.

 Here is a list of good and bad tank mates for cherry shrimps: